eivindtn/TPK4560-Fordypningsprosjekt/README.md

 Follow the guide here [zivid-python](https://github.com/zivid/zivid-python) to install the SDK and zivid-pyhton.
 ### Package dependicies
-To install the required packages run
+To install the package dependicies
 ```
 pip install setup.py
 ```